Community

 Upcoming SNAP Work Requirement Changes

-Beginning November 1, new federal SNAP rules will expand work requirements for Able-Bodied Adults Without Dependents (ABAWDs).
+Beginning March 1, 2026, New York State will implement new federal SNAP rules that expand work requirements for Able-Bodied Adults Without Dependents (ABAWDs).
 Adults aged 18 to 64, formerly 54, will need to work, volunteer, or participate in an approved training program for at least 80 hours per month to receive benefits for more than three months within a three-year period.
 The update removes prior exemptions for veterans, people experiencing homelessness, and former foster youth, and narrows the exemption for parents to those with children under age 14.
+March will serve as the first "countable month" under the three-month time limit, meaning SNAP benefits cannot be reduced due to ABAWD non-compliance until June 2026 at the earliest.

 If you are subject to new work requirements: